 Piper Bayard is an author and a recovering attorney with a college degree or two.
-She’s also a belly dancer from way back and a former hospice volunteer.
+She is also a belly dancer and a former hospice volunteer.
 She has been working daily with her good friend Jay Holmes for the past decade, learning about foreign affairs, espionage history, and field techniques for the purpose of writing fiction and nonfiction.
-She currently pens espionage nonfiction and international spy thrillers when she isn’t shooting, baking cookies, or chauffeuring her children.
+She currently pens espionage nonfiction and international spy thrillers with Jay Holmes, as well as post-apocalyptic fiction of her own.

 Jay Holmes is a forty-something-year veteran of field espionage operations and a senior member of the Intelligence Community with experience spanning from the Cold War fight against the Soviets, the East Germans, and the various terrorist organizations they sponsored to the present Global War on Terror.
 He is unwilling to admit to much more than that.
 Piper is the public face of their partnership.

 Together, Bayard & Holmes author non-fiction articles and books on espionage and foreign affairs, as well as fictional international spy thrillers.
-They are also the bestselling authors of THE SPY BRIDE from the RISKY BRIDES Bestsellers Collection and featured contributors for Social In Worldwide, Inc., reaching approximately six million Twitter followers daily.
+They are also the bestselling authors of The Spy Bride from the Risky Brides Bestsellers Collection and were featured contributors for Social In Worldwide, Inc.

 To keep in touch with Bayard & Holmes and to receive notices of their upcoming releases, subscribe to the Bayard & Holmes Covert Briefing.

-How We Met – The Story We Like to Tell, by Piper:
+How We Met – The Story We Like to Tell